gkell87/cousera_ibm_software_dev/intro_to_html_css_js/README.md

 Essentially, HTML provides the structure and content of a webpage, while CSS provides the visual styling, making the page aesthetically pleasing and user-friendly.
 The "cascading" aspect refers to how style rules are applied, with more specific rules overriding general ones in a hierarchical order.

+## JS
+JS or JavaScript is a high-level, multi-paradigm programming language primarily known for enabling interactive and dynamic content on websites.
+It is one of the core technologies of the World Wide Web, alongside HTML (which provides structure) and CSS (which provides styling).

+Key characteristics and uses of JavaScript include:
+ - Client-Side Scripting: Historically, its main role has been to run in web browsers, allowing for features like animated graphics, interactive forms, dynamic content updates, and user interface manipulation without requiring a full page reload.
+ - Server-Side Development: With the advent of Node.js, JavaScript can also be used for server-side programming, enabling the creation of web servers, APIs, and other backend functionalities.
+ - Versatility: Beyond web development, JavaScript is used in various other domains, including mobile app development (with frameworks like React Native) and desktop applications.
+ - Dynamic and Interpreted: It is a dynamic language, meaning variable types are determined at runtime, and it is typically interpreted or just-in-time compiled rather than fully compiled before execution.
+ - Multi-Paradigm: JavaScript supports multiple programming paradigms, including imperative, functional, and object-oriented programming (using prototypes and classes).